Prethermal Floquet time crystals in chiral multiferroic chains and applications as quantum sensors of AC fields: Introduction

-In general, an FTC (or pFTC) requires a mechanism in order to prevent thermalization, i.e., from heating up due to the Floquet dynamics.
-Various forms of ergodicity breaking mechanisms have been exploited in this context, such as those induced by disorder in many-body localization (MBL) \cite{else_floquet_2016,von_keyserlingk_phase_2016,khemani_phase_2016,yao_discrete_2017}, long-range interactions \cite{russomanno_floquet_2017,surace_floquet_2019,yang_dynamical_2021,morita_collective_2006,ojeda_collado_emergent_2021,nurwantoro_discrete_2019,pizzi_higher-order_2021,munoz_arias_floquet_2022,giachetti_fractal_2023}, Stark effect \cite{liu_discrete_2023,lev_discrete_2024}, many-body Scars \cite{maskara_discrete_2021,huang_analytical_2023}, among others \cite{kyprianidis_observation_2021,stasiuk_observation_2023,PhysRevLett.130.180401,beatrez_critical_2023,makinen_magnon_2023,euler_metronome_2024}.
 Despite these varieties of mechanisms and their corresponding platforms, there are no studies of such phases in chiral multiferroic chains with their peculiar properties \cite{ramesh2007multiferroics,bibes2008towards,fiebig2005revival, cheong2007multiferroics,PhysRevLett.125.227201,PhysRevB.91.041408,khomeriki2016positive,wang2020optical,trybus2024dielectric}.
 Chiral multiferroic systems are characterized by exchange interactions between nearest and next nearest neighbor spins ($J_{1,2}$).
 Besides, coupling to the electric field via the magneto-electric mechanism leads to the effective Dzyaloshinskii-Moriya interaction (DMI), which is an extra source for controlling magnetic phases in the system.
 In addition, the chain can undergo an MBL regime in the presence of a random magnetic field \cite{stagraczynski2017many}.
 The level spacing statistics are influenced by the extended DMI interactions; while in the absence of DMI, one observes a transition from a Gaussian orthogonal ensemble to Poisson distributions by increasing the disorder strength, the presence of DMI introduces mixed symmetries with the appearance of Gaussian unitary ensemble distributions in the ergodic regime.
 These materials can be realized experimentally, offering great potential for quantum technologies due to their magnetic ferroelectricity \cite{cheong2007multiferroics}.
 One of the goals of this work is to exploit their properties in quantum sensing protocols.
 Concerning the experimental aspects of the fabrication of chiral spin chains, we refer to the work \cite{PhysRevLett.108.197204}.